JuliaPlots/VisualRegressionTests.jl/README.md

 Setup:
 ```
 julia> using VisualRegressionTests
-julia> using Plots; gadfly();
+julia> using Plots; gr();
 ```

 Our test function.
-Make a scatter plot using the Gadfly backend, and save a png to the location given.
+Make a scatter plot using the GR backend, and save a png to the location given.
 ```
 julia> func = fn -> begin
            scatter(rand(100), size=(300,400))